vstinner/unicode_book/good_practices.rst

  * XML: the encoding can be specified in the ``<?xml ...?>`` header, use UTF-8 if the encoding is not specified.
 For example, ``<?xml version="1.0" encoding="iso-8859-1"?>``.
- * HTML: the encoding can be specified in a "Content type" HTTP header, eg.
+ * HTML: the encoding can be specified in a "Content type" HTTP header, e.g.
    ``<meta http-equiv="content-type" content="text/html; charset=ISO-8859-1">``.
    If it is not, you have to guess the encoding.